Boarding Kennel Stress in Dogs: Things owners need to know!

 4. To make your dogs stay less stressful and more comfortable, ask if you can bring a blanket or toy etc of theirs.

 5. Ask how your dog will be exercised, some kennels walk the dogs, others let them out to run in large compounds with other dogs.
 If they are let out to run with other dogs, ask if they are supervised in other words is someone physically present, while the dogs are being exercised.
 Even friendly dogs can fall out and a dogfight may ensue, also signs of stress or distress maybe missed, so it is important, that someone is standing there watching, with their Eyes Wide Open at all times.
 (Refer AsureQuality Ltd Kennel Code of Practice).
+Also, ask if they exercise small and big dogs together in groups.
+Small & Big dogs should be exercised in separate groups.

 Be aware some kennels leave dogs to run together unsupervised.
 In other words there isn’t anyone watching them all the time, while they are out running around.
 So don’t just ask, if the dogs are supervised while running together, ask if someone is physically present, all the time, while the dogs are being exercised.